 - Pain on the outside of the shoulder

 - Pain can refer down the arm, into the bicep

-- Shoulder catches as you raise arm above your head
+- Shoulder catches as you raise the arm above your head

-To definitely know you have Bursitis is to have a ultrasound, once you have the verdict a thorough treatment plan is needed to address the situation and create context to work from.
+To definitely know you have Bursitis is to have an ultrasound, once you have the verdict a thorough treatment plan is needed to address the situation and create a context to work from.

-I have dealt with many cases of Bursitis over the years and by systematically loosening tight muscles around the joint can definitely improve the situation, for information about me, click here
+I have dealt with many cases of Bursitis over the years and by systematically loosening tight muscles around the joint can definitely improve the situation, for information about Remedial Massage click here

 So you have Bursitis, what does that mean?

-Generally the Bursa has become inflamed and then looses it’s gliding functions or capabilities.
+Generally, the Bursa has become inflamed and then loses it’s gliding functions or capabilities.
 The Bursa becomes swollen and starts to cause impingement in the surrounding area of the body.

 Typically in the shoulder the swollen Bursa will start to pinch through the rotator cuff tendon and bone, causing pain when moving your arm above your head.